Ted Cruz calls Democratic senator an 'ass' following Senate floor mask dispute - KESQ

 Cruz criticized Brown over the incident in a tweet on Monday, writing, “This is idiotic. @SherrodBrown is being a complete ass.
 He wears a mask to speak—when nobody is remotely near him—as an ostentatious sign of fake virtue.”

-The Texas Republican went on to say that Sullivan was “over 50 feet away” from his fellow senator, adding “last I checked 50 feet is more than 6 feet.”
-However, Cruz’s tweet was misleading, as Brown seemed to be referring to the staffers who were just a few feet away from Sullivan while he was maskless.
+Cruz went on to say in his tweet that Sullivan was “over 50 feet away” from his fellow senator, adding that “last I checked 50 feet is more than 6 feet.”

+It’s advisable, however, to wear masks indoors when other people are around even if 6 feet of distance can be maintained.
+Centers for Disease Control and Prevention guidance indicates that distancing is not a substitute for mask use when indoors.
+That’s because virus-laden particles can float in the air and accumulate in rooms.
+“Wear masks when less than 6 feet apart from other people or indoors,” the CDC website states in an explanation on steps to protect yourself at a social gathering.

+Additionally, Cruz’s tweet was misleading, as Brown appeared to be referring to the staffers who were just a few feet away from Sullivan while he was maskless.

 Brown made clear during a press call with reporters on Tuesday that he was expressing concern for Senate staff who must work on the floor, often nearby to where the presiding officer is seated.